All About Small Group Time – FREE Printable Idea List

 This is a Letter small group we did, and I pulled students by ability during center time.
 My lower-level friends matched the letters, and I only used the letters where the uppercase looked similar to the lowercase.
 My middle-level friends matched all the letters.
 My higher-level friends matched the letter and sound cards, and we only used about half of the puzzles.
 You can find this game in Insect Math and Literacy Centers.

 I love this cute ladybug math craft!
 I almost ALWAYS pull students a few at a time during centers by their ability for this one.
-There are just so many directions and so much cutting involved ( I have students always cut as many of the pieces as they can then I do the rest).
+There are just so many directions and so much cutting involved ( I have students always cut as many of the pieces as they can, and then I do the rest).
 You can find this game in Insect Math and Literacy Centers too.

 This last example is a scissor skills small group that is picked randomly.
 Some students use bounce-back scissors to help them cut, and others use regular scissors.